lukewbecker/dota-match-predictions/README.md

 # README for Dota Match Prediction Project

 This project's purpose is to predict the outcome of a match of Dota based on which "heroes" the players on each team pick.
-The question I'd like to answer: is there a combination of heroes and items that can accuractly predict a radient team win?
+The question I'd like to answer: is there a combination of heroes and items that can accurately predict a Radiant team win?